matzomusic/Life-/README.md

 ### The egg then proceeeds to hatch and create this formation.
 I call it a bug:
 ##### ![hatching](resources/bug%20hatching.png)
 ## <br>
-### ...once this structure is formed it's very difficult to clear the entire grid, and the behaviour resembles a real ecosystem.
+### Once this structure is formed it's usually the birth of an entire ecosystem, but occasionally the cells will become stable and die.
+The conditions for life in this system are rare, but the results are very interesting.
+Try to keep pressing restart until an egg forms naturally, or click on a live cell, or pause the animation and create your own egg!